husainhakim/husainhakim/README.md

 ---
 ## Currently

-- 🔐 Deepening my skills in offensive security and white hat hacking
+- 🔐 Deepening my skills in **offensive security and penetration testing**
-- 🌐 Strengthening my networking fundamentals
+- 🌐 Strengthening my **networking and system fundamentals**
-- 🧩 Solving problems on [LeetCode](https://leetcode.com/u/Hakim_Husain/) to sharpen my DSA
+- 🧩 Solving problems on [LeetCode](https://leetcode.com/u/Hakim_Husain/) to sharpen my DSA & Problem Solving
-- 🛠️ Applying backend development experience to build practical security tools
+- 🛠️ Building practical **security and network-analysis tools**
 ---

 ## Recent Work
-Here's a gist of what I've been building lately, mostly centered around networking and file-level security tooling:
+Here’s a snapshot of what I’ve been building recently, with a focus on networking, developer tooling, and security-oriented utilities:

 <table>
 <tr>